vanallenlab/schadendorf-pd1/README.md

 - Supplementary Data 2 (Rename as "RNA_TPM_matrix.txt")
 - Supplementary Tables (Rename as "Supplemental_Tables.xlsx")

-unzip the 'addData.zip' files before running the notebook
+Unzip the 'addData.zip' files before running the notebook and add the data files (see above) to the 'data/' directory.

 Please contact a corresponding author for any questions, comments, or concerns regarding the paper in general.